lyz-code/blue-book/docs/linux/vim/vim_plugins.md

     autocmd BufWritePre *.py execute ':Black'
     ```

-There is an [issue](https://github.com/psf/black/issues/1293) for neovim.
+A configuration [issue](https://github.com/psf/black/issues/1293) exists for neovim.
 If you
 encounter the error `AttributeError: module 'black' has no attribute
 'find_pyproject_toml'`, do the following: